cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 In Shamir secret sharing, a dealer distributes a secret `s` to `n` participants in such a way that any cooperating subset of `t` participants can recover the secret.
 There are two basic steps in this scheme: (1) splitting a secret into multiple shares, and (2) combining shares to reveal the resulting secret.

-This secret sharing scheme works over any field F. For convenience, we assume F has a member function called `random_element` which returns a uniformly random element in the field.
+This secret sharing scheme works over any field F. In this specification, F is the scalar field of the prime-order group G. For convenience, we assume F has a member function called `random_element` which returns a uniformly random element in the field.

 [OPEN ISSUE: should `s` be assume a member of F, or should this procedure encode the secret as an element of F?]